sjack2/qchem-spectra/README.md

 ## Teaching Module

-Beyond research use, the workflow doubles as a teaching resource.
-The [`teaching/`](teaching/) folder provides a set of guided laboratory modules, Word documents (`.docx`) that instructors can download and edit, adapted from a tested sequence of graduate computational-spectroscopy labs.
-Each session is self-contained (about 3 hours) and takes a student from a single structure to a broadened, conformationally averaged spectrum while building intuition for each stage of the pipeline:
+The [`teaching/`](teaching/) folder ships a set of guided graduate-level laboratory modules adapted from a tested sequence of computational spectroscopy labs.
+Each session is a self-contained roughly 3-hour exercise on a different spectroscopy technique (UV-Vis, ECD, or IR / VCD), built on the same Q-Chem pipeline scripts as the rest of the repository.
+Student handouts, report templates, and an instructor lesson plan are provided as editable Word documents.
+See the [teaching folder README](teaching/README.md) for details.

-- **Session 1 -- UV-Vis benchmarking** (para-nitroaniline): how the functional, basis set, and solvent model affect a rigid charge-transfer chromophore.
-- **Session 2 -- ECD with conformational averaging** (ephedrine): conformer search, Boltzmann weighting, and how the ensemble shapes the spectrum.
-- **Session 3 -- IR / VCD** ((S)-methyloxirane): vibrational and chiroptical
-  spectra from analytic frequencies.

-Each session ships a student handout and a report template; an instructor lesson plan and pre/post surveys are also provided.
-All materials are open (MIT) and freely modifiable.

 ---